sus0pid/MTG-Simulator/README.md

 `adversary:bw_fraction` is also important as it sets the bandwidth budget of malicious mixes that the adversary could control/corrupt.

-### Illustration of results
+### Topologies & End-to-end compromised fraction
-Three csv files generated with the path `./integration_test/logs/bowtie_dynamic` are illustrated below:
+Two important csv files generated with the path `./integration_test/logs/bowtie_dynamic` are illustrated below:

 - `bowtie_dynamic_layout.csv` records the specific topologies of each mix node during every epoch.
 We use four digits to represent the position of each mix: -1: mix was not in the network, 0/1/2: mix was assigned to layer 0/1/2.
 Note that ***routsim*** takes this file as the input and evaluate the client's privacy overtime based on the topologies of each epoch.